timschmidt/cargo-prompt/README.md

 # cargo-prompt
 Collapse a rust project into a single minified markdown document for prompting.
-Optionally remove documentation / comments.
+Optionally remove comments / documentation.

 ## install